NFPCC Original Article: Paying for Performance in Not-for-Profits

 - They don’t want to compromise their “mission”

-- Their NFP peers don’t generally provide incentive plans
+- Their not-for-profit peers don’t generally provide incentive plans

 - They didn’t start with an incentive plan, and those compensation cultures continue status quo